Jan 20, 2021 Stacy Crooks

 Additional FAFSA Myths

-Myth: I am pretty sure our family income will not qualify for any aid.
+Myth: I am sure our family income will not qualify for any aid.

-Truth: Circumstances may have changed that will effect the result of the financial formula, therefore, changing your eligibility status in a given year for need-based aid.
-Such as having an additional sibling attend college or a reduction in family income from the prior year.
-Even if you are not eligible for need-based aid, you want to be eligible for the lowest cost borrowing options, if you need a student loan for additional years at school, which filing FAFSA yearly requires.
+Truth: Circumstances may have changed that will affect the result of the financial formula, therefore changing your eligibility status in a given year for need-based aid.
+Even if you are not eligible for need-based aid, you want to be eligible for the lowest-cost borrowing options if you need a student loan to help pay college expenses.
+Eligibility for low-cost student loans requires filing FAFSA every year.

 Myth: My info is the same as last year, so I don’t need a new FAFSA.